 All values compared are exactly equal.
 Every observation, every variable, down to the last bit.
 But except for the first observation of the x variable, the second DATA step uses completely different random number seeds!
 How can the POINTS2 data set be identical to the POINTS data set?

 As I explained in a previous post on random number seeds in SAS, the random number seed for a DATA step (or SAS/IML program) is set by the first call.
 SAS ignores subsequent seeds within the same DATA step or PROC step.
 In my previous post, I used the newer (and better) STREAMINIT function and the RAND function instead of the older RANNOR function, but the fact remains that first random number seed determines the random number stream for the entire DATA step.
+That is, only the first call to the STREAMINIT subroutine is important, as shown in the following example:

 For further details, see the SAS documentation, which shows an example similar to mine in which three data sets (imaginatively named A, B, and C) contain the same pseudorandom numbers.